Larktale Coast Review

 Easy to set and release single action brakes on the Coast is located on the right side of the stroller near the wheel.
 It is sandal-foot friendly.

-The storage bin has easy access, but it has a smaller weight limit with a 6.6 lbs maximum allowable weight capacity.
+The storage bin has easy access but has a smaller weight limit with a 6.6 lbs maximum allowable weight capacity.
 We were able to fit a medium size diaper bag inside.
 There are no bars or straps to inhibit access, but the weight limit could prevent you from carrying enough supplies for the whole day.
 There is also a mesh pocket on the back of the seat with a 6 lb weight limit, but it is less useful than a bin for your diaper bag.

 The Larktale has a medium-sized canopy compared to the competition.
 It is UPF 50+ and has a vinyl peek-a-boo window with a magnetic closure.
 The shade extends far in front of the seat can cover the knees of some passengers.